What is CoaXPress-over-Fiber?

 What are the advantages of using Ethernet connectivity?

 By using Ethernet connectivity, CoaXPress-over-Fiber benefits from the low-cost standard equipment (such as connectors and cables) designed for Ethernet.
 Ethernet is defined by IEEE 802.3 standards; by leveraging these standards, CoaXPress-over-Fiber will also benefit from the constant evolution of Ethernet towards higher bandwidths

 What are the pros and cons of using fiber optics?

 - First and foremost, cable length is not an issue anymore as fiber connectivity is basically not limited in length.

-- Fiber optics are immune to electrical noise, which will be a significant advantage on the production floor in and some medical applications.
+- Fiber optics are immune to electrical noise, which is a significant advantage on the production floor in and some medical applications.

 - Fiber optics are lighter and smaller in size than the equivalent copper cabling, making it appropriate for applications where this characteristic is essential, like in aircrafts or vehicles.

 There is no "power over fiber".
 As signals in fiber optics are transmitted using light, there is no way to transfer power over fiber optics and devices such as cameras must be powered separately.

 As CoaXPress-over-Fiber is an add-on to the CoaXPress standard, existing CoaXPress cameras can relatively easily be upgraded to CoaXPress-over-Fiber, without any significant redevelopment or test of a new protocol.